Skip to content

 Key Pattern Value Description

-db:{name} JSON {"database": Database} Database definition with retention policies
+db:{name} Database Database + retention policies

-meas:{db}:{name} JSON MeasurementMeta Field types (name → discriminant), tag keys
+meas:{db}:{name} MeasurementMeta Field types, tag keys

-tag_val:{db}:{meas}:{key}:{value} Empty Tag value existence (for SHOW TAG VALUES)
+tag_val:{db}:{meas}:{key}:{value} empty Tag value index (SHOW TAG VALUES)

-cq:{db}:{name} JSON ContinuousQueryDef Continuous query definitions
+cq:{db}:{name} ContinuousQueryDef Continuous query definitions

 9. Flush Pipeline